ilonawillemse/Fish-tank/README.md

 ![Fish visualisation](doc/image/prototype.png)
 ```
-The fish move like boids.
-The way the fish move influence other fish. or the fish will move randomly through the tank
+The fish move can swim, reproduce and eat algea.
+Algea can expand it's population and appear randomly by chance.
 ```

 ## How to run